Aethor/TiRGN/README.md

 # TiRGN

-This is a reproduction of TiRGN with more recent libraries (torch 2.4.0 rather than 1.6.0) so that it can run on more recent GPUs.
+This is an update of TiRGN with more recent libraries (torch 2.4.0 rather than 1.6.0) so that it can run on more recent GPUs.

 # Installation